lexach91/team-5-january-hackathon/README.md

 * As a user, I would like to know more about Clover.
 * As a user, I would like to sign up for a newsletter.
 * As a user, I would like to find Clover on other websites.
-* As a user, I need to be able to contact Clover.
+* As a user, I would like to be able to find links to useful apps and other informative sites.
 * As a user, it is important I understand how to use the website.